nodecg/docs/docs/migrating/migrating-1.x-to-2.x.md

 - All configs may now be written in JSON, CommonJS, or YAML.
 - [Worker clients are now supported.](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
 - [All config and replicant schemas may now be authored in JSON Schema Draft 04, Draft 07, Draft 2019-09, or Draft 2020-12](#all-config-and-replicant-schemas-may-now-be-authored-in-json-schema-draft-04-draft-07-draft-2019-09-or-draft-2020-12)

+### NodeCG no longer ships a built/compiled version of itself

+To help make the repository cleaner, we no longer commit a built version of NodeCG to it.
+As such, users cloning NodeCG must build it using `npm run build` every time they update NodeCG (running `npm install` after each update is also required).
+This is done automatically when using `nodecg setup`.

 ### Rewrote the entire core in TypeScript